AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/troubleshooting.md

 >[!NOTE]
 >
->In this section, the assumption is that data is successfully ingested into data lake and that there are no syntax or other errors that would reject the data from being ingested into Experience Platform in the first place.
+>This section assumes that data has been successfully ingested into data lake and that there were no syntax or other errors that would prevent the data from being ingested into Experience Platform in the first place.

 ### My identities are not getting ingested into Identity Service{#my-identities-are-not-getting-ingested-into-identity-service}